rob-white/vue-slimgrid/README.md

   // Hide or show the column.
   hidden: false,

+  // Hide or show the header input field for this column.
+  headerInput: true,

   // Hide or show the header filter for this column.
   headerFilter: true,